Msarang7/Msarang7.github.io/index.md

 Welcome to my page.
 I am a final year Masters Student at Rutgers University, pursuing a degree in computer science.
 My interests are Artificial Intelligence, Statistics and Probability.
 My goal is to develop intersting stuff with some impact factor.

-I blog on the following topics but not limited to : AI, Probability, Statistic.
+I blog on the following topics but not limited to : AI, Probability, Statistics and Maths.

 ## Current Interests and Articles: